4GeeksAcademy/Adolfo1996-generador-de-excusas/README.md

 ### Where do I write my code?

-It depends on the language, but you have `./src/app.js`, `./src/style.css` and `./src/index.html` respectively, you can add new `.html` as you please, just make sure to import it on the `app.js`.
+It depends on the language, but you have `./src/app.js`, `./src/style.css` and `app.jsl` respectively, you can add new `.html` as you please, just make sure to import it on the `app.js`.

 > Note: remember that the JS workflow starts inside `window.onload`.